 First we arrange for you to have an initial meeting with one of our senior counsellors.
 This gives you a chance to explore why you got in touch – and to decide whether you think counselling will help.
 The meeting lasts 50 minutes.
 If counselling is the best way forward then we make every effort to match you with one of our professional counsellors who best suits your needs.
 You would meet them once a week for a session lasting 50 minutes.
 This arrangement is open-ended and can continue for as long as you need it and are able to come.
 We also offer Brief Counselling when appropriate as well as the following specialist services :

 There is a range of fees – based on income – which will be explained to you clearly at the first meeting.
 We try to make the counselling as affordable as possible.

-Our Frome consultation rooms are up a flight of stairs so may be a problem for anyone with restricted mobility.
-If this is the case just let us know – we can make alternative arrangements in town to suit your needs.
+Our Frome consultation rooms are accessible.
+Our Bath and Street rooms are up a flight of stairs so may be a problem for anyone with restricted mobility.
+If this is the case please let us know.
 Our Bristol consultation rooms are ground floor.

 We have daytime and evening appointments available